-Aloe Vera, an alternative to mouthwash:
+An alternative to mouthwash:

-Aloe Vera reduces dental plaque:
+Aloe reduces dental plaque:

 A very common concern of human health is tooth decay as well as gum diseases.
 They occur mainly due to plaque (bacterial biofilms) buildup on the teeth.
-To overcome the problem, rinse the mouth with its 100% pure juice is very effective.
+To overcome the problem, rinse the mouth with 100% pure juice is very effective.

 In study 300 healthy people rinse their mouths using its pure sap and chlorhexidine, a standard mouthwash property.
 After 4 days, it was found that both were equally beneficial.